7 am: In a couple of hours strong sun will replace coastal cloudiness.

 the yard that the house, already using a water saving regime, takes in.

-and given to plants that indicate water would be beneficial.
+taken out outside and given to plants that indicate water would be beneficial.

 Use as little water as possible and reduce the amount that leaves the property.